MountainRange/mobius_tunes/README.md

 This project requires FFMPEG or avconv.
 [See this for help](https://ffmpeg.org/download.html) In order to install avconv on linux, run sudo apt-get install libav-tools

+This project also requires libav!
+Install with `apt-get install libavbin0 libavbin-dev`.

 Does NOT support windows unless ffmpeg is compiled.
 We recommend you run mobius-tunes run on linux! :smile: